 - Info & Contacts

-There are no activity reports for Madeira.
+The Global Volcanism Program has no activity reports for Madeira.

-There are no Weekly Reports available for Madeira.
+The Global Volcanism Program has no Weekly Reports available for Madeira.

 |Start Date||Stop Date||Eruption Certainty||VEI||Evidence||Activity Area or Unit|

 |4500 BCE ± 50 years||Unknown||Confirmed||Radiocarbon (corrected)||Paul da Serra|

 There is no Deformation History data available for Madeira.

 There is no Emissions History data available for Madeira.

 |The 90-km-long island of Madeira is seen in this NASA Landsat image (with north to the top).
 Construction of the volcano along E-W-trending rift zones was followed by a period of extensive erosion and possible edifice collapse.
 The capital city of Funchal lies along the SE coast, east of a large caldera that extends to the southern coast.
 Late-stage eruptions were scattered throughout the island, although the youngest activity took place along the west-central crest of the island, on the Paul da Serra plateau near the cloud near the center of this image.